Editorial Policies

 DUPLICATE SUBMISSION OF A MANUSCRIPT FOR PUBLISHING

-The editorial board of the Journal does not consider articles submitted to other journals for publication.
-A paper cannot be sent to several journals except for cases of joint publishing.
-At the same time, the editorial board of the Journal does not exclude consideration of a paper rejected by other journals.
-If a duplicate submission is suspected during the peer reviewing stage or after the paper has been already published, the Journal will act in accordance with an algorithm provided by COPE.
+The Editorial Board of the Journal does not consider manuscripts submitted to other journals for publication.
+A manuscript cannot be submitted to several journals except in cases of joint publication.
+At the same time, the Editorial Board of the Journal does not exclude consideration of a paper which has been rejected by other journals.
+If a duplicate submission is suspected during the peer review stage or after the paper has been already published, the Journal will act in accordance with an algorithm provided by COPE.

 DUPLICATE PUBLICATIONS

-In accordance with recommendations prepared by the International Committee of Medical Journal Editors, multiple (or duplicate publication) is defined as publication of a paper that overlaps substantially with one already published (in printed or electronic form), without clear, visible reference to the previous publication.
+In accordance with recommendations prepared by the International Committee of Medical Journal Editors, multiple (or duplicate publication) is defined as publication of a paper that overlaps substantially with one or several already published (in printed or electronic form) publications without clear and visible citations of the original sources.

-The Journal considers though papers for publications, that are Russian translation of international guiedelines.
+The Journal considers though papers for publications, that are Russian translation of international organizations guidelines/recomendations.

 FAIR USE

-If authors use any findings published previously, including numerical data, figures or images, these materials must contain references to the previous publication.
-It is not CCBY license, authors shall also get permission for reuse from the copyright owners.
-At the same time, authors should not copy references from other papers, if they have not got familiarized with them.
+If authors use any findings published previously, including numerical data, figures or images, these materials must be properly cited.
+If the cited materials are not under the CCBY license, authors must also obtain permissions to reuse them from the copyright owners.
+At the same time, authors should not copy references from other papers unless they are familiar with them.

 PLAGIARISM

-Office of Research Integrity (ORI) considers plagiarism to include both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another’s work.
-Based on this definition, the Journal will define plagiarism as verbatim copying of sentences and larger text portions, as well as images, tables, schemes, and plots without mentioning the authorship, references to the source, and quotation marks; inappropriate paraphrasing of someone’s else work without a corresponding reference to the source.
-Materials taken from other sources by the author should not be presented as materials belonging to the author of the paper.
+The Office of Research Integrity (ORI) considers plagiarism to include both the theft or misappropriation of intellectual property and the substantial unattributed textual copying of another’s work.
+Based on this definition, the Journal will define plagiarism as verbatim copying of sentences and larger text portions, as well as images, tables, schemes, and plots without acknowledging the authorship, citing the source, and using quotation marks; inappropriate paraphrasing of a text from recently published works without appropriate citations.
+Materials taken from other sources should not be presented as materials belonging to the author of the paper.

-All manuscripts submitted to the Journal undergo obligatory checking for possible duplicate publication and plagiarism via the ANTIPLAGIAT software..
+Each manuscript submitted to the Journal is subject to a mandatiry checking for possible duplicate publication and plagiarism via the ANTIPLAGIAT software.

 RESEARCH DATA: ITS VALIDITY, INTERPRETATION AND SHARING

-The manuscripts received by the Journal should be correct and objective; it should contain enough information and references for possible verification of data presented in it.
+The manuscripts submitted to the Journal should be correct and objective; the should contain sufficient information and references for possible verification of the data presented.

-Researchers should check their papers carefully at all stages in order to ensure that all their methods and results were described accurately.
-The results should be presented clearly, honestly, without fabrication, falsification or dishonest manipulation with data.
+Researchers should check their papers carefully at all stages in order to ensure that all their methods and results are accurately described.
+The results should be presented clearly, and honestly, without fabrication, falsification or dishonest manipulation of the data.

-Study reports should be complete, i.e. they should contain results of all clinical trials.
-They should not omit information about unexplained facts, conflicting data and data contradicting authors’ or sponsors’ theories and hypotheses.
+Case reports should be complete, i.e., they should include the results of all clinical trials.
+They should not omit information about unexplained facts, conflicting data and data that contradict to the authors’ or sponsors’ theories and hypotheses.
 New results should be linked to previous studies.
 Reviews and conclusions of existing studies should be complete and contain data whether they support authors’ hypotheses and interpretations or not.

 The methodology of the statistical analysis should be determined in the beginning of the study; the plan for data analysis to obtain raw data should be prepared beforehand; and the procedures should be followed closely.
-Researchers should seek to describe their methods and present their discoveries clearly and unambiguously.
-Data and reports on the performed trial should be kept and available for familiarization upon request.
+Researchers should strive to describe their methods and present their findings clearly and unambiguously.
+Data and reports on the performed trial should be retained and made available upon request.

 CONFLICT OF INTERESTS